Why Do Alumina Tubes Break in Tube Furnaces?

 In alumina tube furnaces, the tube serves as the core reaction zone or heating chamber.
 It is exposed to thermal cycling, mechanical stress, and chemical environments.
 As such, the performance and durability of the alumina furnace tube directly affect the reliability and cost-efficiency of your thermal processing.

-The Problem of Tube Breakage and Its Impact
+The Problem of Alumina Tube Breakage and Its Impact

 When an alumina tube fails, it can: